robotframework/PythonRemoteServer/example/README.rst

     robot tests.robot            # Execute with the `robot` command pypy -m robot tests.robot    # Execute `robot` module using PyPy

-My default the library starts to listen on connections from the localhost on port 8270.
+By default the library starts to listen on connections from the localhost on port 8270.
 Both the address and the port to listen to can be configured with command line arguments to the library, and also given as variables to tests that are run::